Can DNA be used to store digital data?

 Disadvantages

-though in the end, the speed can be improved at that point where DNA storage can
+The speed problem limits the promise of technology for storage purposes in the near term, though in the end, the speed can be improved at that point where DNA storage can work effectively for normal backup applications and, perhaps, primary storage.

-cost, the expenditure can come to a point where technology becomes commercially
+For the cost, the expenditure can come to a point where technology becomes commercially viable on a large scale.

-Advantages and disadvantages of DNA digital data storage |
+DNA digital data storage |

 How DNA can be used to store computer data?